 “Here,” said the man holding out a coin.
 “But keys and papers now.”

-“The papers are in the car,” I said palming the money.
+“The papers are in the car,” I said, palming the money.

 “I’ll collect it later,” said the man removing the car key from the fob and handing it back.